-Contour generation from LiDAR point data required a thinning operation in order to reduce contour sinuosity.
+Contour generation from lidar point data required a thinning operation in order to reduce contour sinuosity.
 The thinning operation reduced point density where topographic change is minimal (i.e., flat surfaces) while preserving resolution where topographic change was present.
-Contours were produced through TerraModeler by interpolating between contour key points at even elevation increments.
-Contours were generated at a 1 foot interval for the Clark Fork Bitterroot LiDAR dataset, with major contours labeled at 10 foot increments.
+Contour key points were selected from the ground model every 20 feet with the spacing decreased in regions with high surface curvature.
+Generation of model key points eliminated redundant detail in terrain representation, particularly in areas of low relief, and provided for a more manageable dataset.
+Contours were produced through TerraModeler by interpolating between the model key points at even elevation increments.
+Contours were generated at a 1 foot contour interval for the Cascade County dataset, with major contours labeled at 10 foot increments.

-Areas averaging less than 0.05 ground-classified points per square foot were considered low confidence in the elevation data and correspond with the low confidence polygon shapefile called S_Topo_Confidence.
-Areas with low ground point density are commonly beneath buildings and bridges, in locations with dense vegetation, over water, and in other areas where the LiDAR is unable to sufficiently penetrate to the ground surface.
+Areas averaging less than 0.05 ground-classified points per square foot were considered low confidence in the elevation data and correspond with the low confidence polygon shapefile provided.
+Areas with low ground point density are commonly beneath buildings or bridges, in locations of dense vegetation, over water, and in other areas where lidar is unable to sufficiently penetrate to the ground surface.